Abhishek2081/Coursera-Projects/HTML, CSS and Javascript/README.md

 It Helps to clear your Javascript concepts to a great extent also learnt how Green-Screen Algorithm is used in Movies for animation.

-**Refer to src for codepen run files and dist for Html runnable files also refer to pdf for instructions also you may practice javascript coding online(with images) on https://www.dukelearntoprogram.com//course1/example/index.php Course name : Java Programming: Arrays, Lists, and Structured Data by Duke University**
+**Refer to src for codepen run files and dist for Html runnable files also refer to pdf for instructions** **Course name : Java Programming: Arrays, Lists, and Structured Data by Duke University**

 **Note : The Images may be subject to copyright by Duke University, USA**